 State Security Forces Dataset

-Thus far, I have drawn upon over 1,200 primary and secondary sources including academic works on military institutions and civil-military relations in each state, historical news sources, annual defense publications, government websites, and reports from non-governmental organizations.
-For an introduction to the dataset, see "Preventing Coups d’état: How Counterbalancing Works."
-A selected bibliography can be found here.
+The dataset draws upon 2,200 primary and secondary sources including academic works on military institutions and civil-military relations in each state, historical news sources, annual defense publications, government websites, and reports from non-governmental organizations.
+I am grateful to the International Peace Research Association Foundation for funding.